eligarto-ugr/taller-master-ugr/OUTCOMES.md

   - cc25294: "Add personal information"

 **Additional files created** (if any):
-- File 1: hello.txt - Archivo básico para practicar el flujo de preparación.
+- File 1: hello.txt - A simple file to practice the staging workflow.
-- File 2: my-info.txt - Archivo creado en una rama específica para practicar push remoto.
+- File 2: my-info.txt - A file created on a feature branch to practice remote pushes.

 ---